 A resale certificate is a document that allows businesses to buy products without paying sales tax on them, as long as they plan to resell those items to customers, who will then pay the tax.
 As a seller, you can also accept resale certificates from others looking to buy for resale.

-In Kentucky, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
+In Massachusetts, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
 The issuance of the certificates is always done in good faith that the seller would report tax on the final sale of the items.

 |